cypress-interceptor

 cy.resetInterceptorWatch

-Reset the watch of Interceptor.
+Reset the Interceptor's watch.
 It sets the pointer to the last call.
-It is needed to reset the pointer when you want to wait for certain requests.
+Resetting the pointer is necessary when you want to wait for certain requests.

 Example

-On a site there are multiple requests to api/getUser, but we want to wait for the specific one which occur after clicking on a button.
-We can not know which one of the api/getUser calls we want to wait for.
-By calling this method we set the exact point we want to check the next requests from.
+On a site, there are multiple requests to api/getUser, but we want to wait for the specific one that occurs after clicking a button.
+Since we cannot know which api/getUser call to wait for, calling this method sets the exact point from which we want to check the next requests.

-// this page contains multiple requests to api/getUser when visit
+// this page contains multiple requests to `api/getUser` when visited

 cy.visit("https://www.my-page.org");

-// reset the watch, so all the previous requests will be ignored in the next `waitUntilRequestIsDone`
+// reset the watch, so all the previous (or pending) requests will be ignored in the next `waitUntilRequestIsDone`

 cy.resetInterceptorWatch();